tiyegordon/Ada-Application-2018-Tiye-Gordon-Resume/README.md

 >
 * Launched non-profit combining emerging technologies and social innovations, preparing teens to engage with the digital workplace
 * Creator and organizer of [DIG Camp](link:http://digcamp.weebly.com/), a summer program serving 50 teens in the areas of innovation and STEM (Science, Technology, Engineering, Mathematics) in collaboration with Darla Moore School of Business, City of Columbia, McNair Institute for Entrprenuer and Free Enterprise- USC, Ronald E. McNair Center for Aerospace Innovation and Research, and the Columbia Urban League
 * Creator of The #NoFilter Project program and digital curriculum for teen girls that teaches digital literacy and responsible social media use
 <a href="https://www.youtube.com/watch?v=MV5G8U1DnDk=YOUTUBE_VIDEO_ID_HERE
 " target="_blank"><img src="http://theminorityeye.com/wp-content/uploads/2014/06/nofilter1.jpg"
 alt="The #NoFilter Project" width="240" height="180" border="10" /></a>
 >
 >
+___
+#### MARKETING EXPERIENCE
+___
+>
+>
+>
+**_Business Strategy Consultant_**
-South Carolina Department of Commerce, Columbia, SC (Apr 2016 to Aug 2016) Business Strategy Consultant
+South Carolina Department of Commerce, Columbia, SC (Apr 2016 to Aug 2016)
-- Assessed key competitiveness aspects of the agribusiness cluster in South Carolina.
+* Assessed key competitiveness aspects of the agribusiness cluster in South Carolina
-- Monitored and tracked team project milestones and deliverables pertaining to the development of an export assistance program plan to sustain and scale SC agribusiness expansion goals across state government agencies.
+*  Monitored and tracked team project milestones and deliverables pertaining to the development of an export assistance program plan to sustain and scale SC agribusiness expansion goals across state government agencies
-- Identified high potential export markets and developed a go-to-market strategy plan for a $10 million new market opportunity as a means of fueling state economic development.
+*  Identified high potential export markets and developed a go-to-market strategy plan for a $10 million new market opportunity as a means of fueling state economic development
-- Awarded South Carolina Competitiveness Fellow and recognized high achievement in strategy and policy analysis.
+*  Awarded South Carolina Competitiveness Fellow and recognized high achievement in strategy and policy analysis
-- Served as bilateral trade delegate to Vietnam.
+*  Served as bilateral trade delegate to Vietnam
-Tradeversity, Columbia, SC (Oct 2015 – Apr 2016)
-Project Manager
-- Led projects and logistics for Amazon product integration into the Tradeversity mobile platform.
-- Expanded brand awareness to additional Universities in SC collegiate network.
+>
+>
+>
+**_Communications Assistant_**
-- Implemented Agile/Scrum methodologies to monitor and manage all project work University of South Carolina, Columbia, SC (Mar 2009 – Jul 2015) Communications Assistant
+University of South Carolina, Columbia, SC (Mar 2009 – Jul 2015)
-- Served as internal and external communications liaison for senior management.
+* Served as internal and external communications liaison for senior management
-- Managed the execution of marketing and public relations initiatives including online campaigns, web site management, content creation and editorials.
+* Contributed to the execution of marketing and public relations initiatives including online campaigns, [content creation for offical Commemoration website](http://www.sc.edu/desegregation/), and editorials
-- Ensured team assigned duties and deliverables were completed with quality, timely, and accurately in nature to meet requirements of project leadership and University stakeholders.
+* Ensured team assigned duties and deliverables were completed with quality, timely, and accurately in nature to meet requirements of project leadership and University stakeholders
+* Managed a research team of 5 graduate assistants
-- Received Council for Advancement and Support of Education Southeast District II Grand Award for event implementation celebrating the
+* Received Council for Advancement and Support of Education Southeast District II Grand Award for event implementation celebrating the
-50th Anniversary of Desegregation at the University of South Carolina.
+50th Anniversary of Desegregation at the University of South Carolina (group award)
+>
+>
+>
+***
+> >###### TECHNOLOGY
-Technology: Expert usage of Microsoft Office specializing in Excel, PowerPoint and Visio Developer experience with Google Analytics, HTML, Sublime Text>
+* Expert usage of Microsoft Office specializing in Excel and PowerPoint
+* Familiarity with Google Analytics, HTML, Sublime Text
+***
+> >###### EDUCATION
-Education: Master of Business Administration – Marketing & Strategic Planning (University of South Carolina – Columbia, SC)
+* Master of Business Administration – Marketing & Strategic Planning (University of South Carolina – Columbia, SC)
-- Master of Arts – History (University of South – Columbia, SC)
+* Master of Arts – History and Intersectionality Studies (University of South – Columbia, SC)
-- Bachelor of Arts – Religious Studies (St. Lawrence University – Canton, NY )
+* Bachelor of Arts – Religious Studies (St. Lawrence University – Canton, NY )
-Community: Serves as business plan advisor for city schools to help young entrepreneurs.
-This position is an integral role in helping students apply business concepts to creating a business plan that is used to open their own enterprise via support of President Obama’s
-Educational Initiatives.